 This li’l young lady also displays some heavyweight savvy.
 Do you remember The Chiffons?
 A pretty tame black chick group from the early ‘60s?
 Their main clame to faim is that George Harrison was found culpable of unintentionally plagiarizing their song ‘He’s So Fine’ (“Doo-wang Doo-wang”) for his ‘My Sweet Lord’.
 Remember their other big hit, the Goffin-King ‘One Fine Day’ (“Shooby-dooby dooby-doo-wop-wop)?
 Listen to what Kat does to it.
 Oh, my.
 Then listen again.
 And again.

 John famously said that Elvis died in the army.
 He should know.
-He contracted a fatal disease on the roof of Apple Records and passed shortly afterwards in the board room dissolving The Beatles, a couple of 1970 Plastic Ono cuts notwithstanding.
+He contracted a similar disease on the roof of Apple Records and passed away shortly afterwards in the board room dissolving The Beatles, a couple of 1970 Plastic Ono cuts notwithstanding.
 For the life of me, I’ll never understand why the radio plays ‘Woman’ on the anniversary of his physical death rather than ‘Norwegian Wood’.
 I’ve never bought a record of his after ‘Instant Karma’.
 For me, his solo career was a long string of embarrassing self-parodies.
 This would include, of course, the original ‘Starting Over’, a drossy pop throwaway which just makes me cringe and long for the good old days from ‘Not a Second Time’ to ‘Dear Prudence’.
 But then this impudent little Austinian Kat Edmonson comes along and shows me what I might have been missing in her glowing, loving, truthful rendition of the song.
 Or maybe it’s a recreation, I don’t know.
 But it sure is fine.

 And all that’s just a warm-up for her second album, “Way Down Low”.